 • only open during the daytime from 6 am - 5:30 pm

 • you cannot buy tickets at the main entry.
-Buy from an operator, online, or in person at the office in Cusco or Aguas Calientes.(In 2022 they started selling 1000 tickets in person in the village of Aguas Calientes.)
+Buy from an operator, online, or in person at the office in Cusco) or go in person to Aguas Calinetes where they're selling 1000 tickets per day first come.)

 • you cannot buy more than one of the same kind of ticket for entry on the same day